mpdehaan/strider/README.md

 There is no binary.
 Running the "striderfile" replaces running commands like "vagrant up".

-A failure will not remove your VMs.
-Take care to watch the AWS console if you don't want to leave a failed deploy running.

-There are many SIGNIFICANTLY less provisioners and virtualization targets at this point (just AWS for virt and the "Shell" provisioner, which can be used to run most anything, including Ansible).
+There are SIGNIFICANTLY less provisioners and virtualization targets at this point (just AWS for virt and the "Shell" provisioner, which can be used to run most anything, including Ansible).

 Status
 ======